MahendraCandi/adianest-payment-app/README.md

 # adianest-payment-app
-* Backend for payment app
+* Backend for payment app using Spring Boot
 * Frontend using Cordova with native html, css, js, and jquery